Experienced California Worker’s Compensation Lawyers

 Catastrophic Injuries at Work—Getting the Full Value of Benefits You Deserve

 The more severe the injury, the more difficult it is to recover the total value that the claim is worth.
 If you or a family member have sustained injuries in a work-related accident in Los Angeles County and are being denied the benefits you deserve, get in touch with our seasoned team of Glendale workers’ compensation attorneys.
-Insurance companies realize they could be responsible for paying millions on a catastrophic claim and will fight aggressively to keep the cost of the claim down—often shorting injured workers at a time when they need benefits the most.
+Insurance companies realize they could be responsible for paying millions on a catastrophic claim.
+They will fight aggressively to keep the cost of the claim down—often shorting injured workers at a time when they need benefits the most.

 What Is an Occupational Disease in a Workers’ Compensation Claim?